 3. Scribble daily reminders on the daily view.

-Of course, we all have our own to-do lists and daily reminders and regardless of your purpose, use the daily view to note your daily reminders or routine.
+Of course, we all have our own to-do lists and daily reminders in our planner.
+Regardless of your purpose, use the daily view to note your daily reminders or routine.

 7:00 – 7:30 – Water the plants (Don’t forget or else, nanay will whack me with a slipper!)